The leventhal firm

 [iii] http://californiawatch.org/public-safety/car-seizures-dui-checkpoints-prove-profitable-cities-raise-legal-questions

-[iv] In an effort to prevent racial profiling, California Government Code 12525.5 requires police to report data on all traffic stops, beginning April 1, 2019 for large police agencies.
-Police are to report the “perceived race or ethnicity, gender, and approximate age of the person stopped.”
+[iv] California Government Code 12525.5 requires police to report data on all traffic stops, beginning April 1, 2019, for large police agencies, to prevent racial profiling.

-[v] For a list of grant recipients, amounts, and conditions of the grant, see the OTS annual Highway Safety Plan publication.
-2016 HSP can be found here: http://www.ots.ca.gov/Media_and_Research/Publications_and_Reports/hsp16/2016_HIGHWAY_SAFETY_PLAN.pdf
+[v] [For a list of grant recipients, amounts, and conditions of the grant, see the OTS annual Highway Safety Plan publication.
+2016 HSP can be found here.

 [vi] CFR 1300.23